 In the western world we are reinventing slow living.
 The creeds of multitasking and fast, faster, fastest are increasingly criticized.
 More and more people drop out of this rat race and choose slow living, minimalism, or some sort of related way of life, whatever the name.

 Here, on the other hand, in the Brazilian Amazon, slow living is a lifestyle that has been around for centuries.
 Nobody discusses it, nobody wonders about the advantages or disadvantages – well, maybe ‘nobody’ is too strong here.
 Let’s say that we haven’t met any people critical of their lifestyle in this region.
 It just is.

 However, the Transamazônica is being asphalted.
-I can’t imagine hundreds of cows strolling alongside roaring trucks and other vehicles, and I foresee that this lifestyle – at least for tropeiros – is doomed to die.
-That’s a tragedy.
+I can’t imagine hundreds of cows strolling alongside roaring trucks and other vehicles, and I foresee that this slow-living lifestyle – at least for tropeiros – is doomed to die.

 For people who carry so much pride in their work, that is nothing but a tragedy.

 - How to Visit Manaus Differently – Skip the List and Enjoy

 - A Boat Trip through the Anavilhanas